ACCESSIBILITY & ACCESSIBLE CLIENT SERVICE POLICY

 Please note that our offices at 174 Davenport Road are not wheel-chair accessible.
 We apologize for any inconvenience that this may cause.
-We are able to arrange to meet clients living with mobility differences in an alternate wheelchair-accessible office nearby.
-If you are unable to access our office we are happy to meet at another venue as well, such as your favourite coffee shop.
-Where the circumstances require, we may also be able to accommodate making a house-call.
+We are able to accommodate clients by arranging to meet at nearby accessible locations or virtually as needed.

 Accessibility